ThinkingBest/learngit/readme.txt

 <<<<<<< HEAD
 Creating a new brach is quick and simple
 =======
-Creating a new brach is quick and  simple`
+Creating a new brach is quick and not  simple`
 >>>>>>> featurel